he1zeru/GW2-AHK-Tab-Converter/README.md

 3. Optionally place and store `.ahk` files into `GW2 AHK Inputs/`.
 4. Use **Open AHK File** to load a file and click **Convert**.
 5. Use **Copy Output** or **Export TXT** to save or share results.
-6. Fiddle around with the Chord Threshold until you get something that looks almost right.
+6. *Optionally fiddle around with the Chord Threshold until you get something that looks decent enough if the chord indicator marks (/) are incorrect.
 I can't be perfect every time lol.

 ---